sjdv1982/seamless/silk.md

 If form is binary, array must be f_contiguous
 Default: False

+UPDATE: single "contiguous" parameter: "any", "c", "fortran"

 ### validators
 Construct validators for the shapedarray construct.
 The shapedarray construct instance descriptor contains:
    .shape, .ndim, .dtype, .type (mapped from .dtype)
     .c_contiguous, .f_contiguous;
     in case of a Numpy array / Python buffer: .strides and some flags.
+UPDATE: if the construct API is just added on top of the normal API, then there is no need for a special validator category.

 ## /extra items